 SPIN Runtime

-The SPIN Runtime executes notebook code within your infrastructure:- Jupyter Backend: Extended Jupyter server with custom kernels and processors
+- Jupyter Backend: Extended Jupyter server with custom kernels and processors

 - Security Layer: Encrypted code execution with token-based authentication